E.

 easily leap out of arms and become injured.

-WHAT TO DO WHEN YOU
+WHAT TO DO WHEN YOU FIND THE RIGHT PUPPY!

 If you locate a puppy just for your family, visit the breeder and take a

-leash and collar, puppy bowls, and toys and place them in a Holiday bag
+picture.
+Make a deposit (or pay for) your puppy.
+Take the picture, a leash and collar, puppy bowls, and toys and place them in a Holiday bag

-to present them on Christmas day.
+to present to them on Christmas day.

 To avoid